-- A base shall be constructed and prepared that is free of rocks and other - equipment and other traffic.
-Place a non-collapsing, non-water holding cover over the washout facility prior to a predicted rainfall event to prevent accumulation of water and - Install signage that identifies concrete washout areas. - Construction Ingress/Egress Pad on page 17) or alternative approach pad for concrete washout systems.
+- containment system. - A base shall be constructed and prepared that is free of rocks and other - debris that may cause tears or punctures in the polyethylene lining. - the berm or containment system.
+The lining should be secured with pins, staples, or other fasteners. - equipment and other traffic. - Place a non-collapsing, non-water holding cover over the washout facility prior to a predicted rainfall event to prevent accumulation of water and - Install signage that identifies concrete washout areas. - Where necessary, provide stable ingress and egress (see Temporary Construction Ingress/Egress Pad on page 17) or alternative approach pad for concrete washout systems.

-October 2007 Chapter 7
+Chapter 7